jennysiu/jennysBootstrapPortfolio/README.md

 ## Features

-- Responsive design for various devices using Boostrap Grid
+- Responsive design for various devices using Bootstrap Grid
 - Sections for about me, skills, projects, and contact information
 - Interactive elements to engage visitors
 - Accessible design to help people who have disabilities to view the page with more ease